ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/security/authentication/client-certificate-usage.markdown

 When RavenDB is running with a server certificate for the first time, there are no client certificates registered in the server yet.
 The first action an administrator will do is to generate/register an admin client certificate.

-{NOTE This operation is only required when doing a <strong>manual</strong> secured setup.
+{NOTE This operation is only required when doing a **manual** secured setup.
 If you are using the automated [Setup Wizard](../../../start/installation/setup-wizard), an admin client certificate will be generated for you as part of the wizard. /}

 ### Example I - Using the RavenDB CLI